Computing

 Online Safety

-At Gainsborough Primary and Nursery School we work extremely hard to inform our children how to keep themseleves safe online.
+At Gainsborough, we take online safety very seriously and teach our children about safe and considerate use of technology, the internet and social media.
+We talk to children about appropriate online behaviour and what they can do if they ever feel unsafe or worried about something that they come across online.
 Online safety forms a part of both the computing and wider curriculum for every year group.
-Below you are able to read our 'Online Safety Policy.'
+Below you are able to read our 'Online Safety Policy.

 Files to Download